muan/postcard.support/README.md

 #### Pricing

-As of 2024, the postage from domestic to international postcards ranges from 5 NTD (domestic) to 12 NTD (EU, south Anerica) per.
+As of 2024, the postage from domestic to international postcards ranges from 5 NTD (domestic) to 12 NTD (EU, south America) per.
+If you are unsure, just put 12 NTD stamp or slightly higher.
+You can obviously also combine stamps of different values.

 #### Mailing